pvcraven/2019_spring_web_dev/source/final/roen/index.rst

 Introduction to Three.js
 ------------------------
 Three.js is a 3D graphics API for JavaScript [Threejs]_.
-The d
+It is meant as a tool for higher-level programming compared to WebGL [Mozilla]_.
+It has gained popularity in a variety of projects, including online games, demonstrations, and models.
+Three.js gives programmers an opportunity to develop 3D programs that are organized and readable, while also offering a significant amount of features to create fantastic projects.

 History
 -------